 The mid-80s saw the club's shift from Seattle to the east side.
 Leon's core of students started meeting with him at the Safeway Fencing Club in 1986 in Bellevue.
 Shortly afterwards, Leon began teaching young fencers at the Westminster Chapel in Bellevue.

 In 1990 Salle Auriol moved briefly to the Westminster Chapel gym and then settled at Tillicum Middle School; however, the uncertainties of the school calendar coupled with evening time limitations led the club towards finding a dedicated facility.
 In the summer of 1992, Pat Muir's assistance in making a site on Dexter Avenue available combined with hard work by a small group of Leon's students helped transform an electronics shop into a traditional salle d'armes.

-The club was so well received that it soon outgrew its space, and within two years moved to a larger facility, an old print shop on top of the Trick and Murray building on Westlake.
+The club was so well received that it soon outgrew its space, and within two years moved to a larger facility, an old print shop on top of the Trick and Murray building on Westlake and Thomas.
 Again Leon's students worked hard, again laying down a floor and applying gallons of paint to floor and walls.
 After several years it outgrew it's space again and expanded at that location.
 In 2005 Salle Auriol moved to 8th and Harrison.